Within the Supplement Education Model, Educational Contexts answer a simple question: What health topic is this information about?

 How to use this reference page

-Use this page when you want to explore supplement education by health topic rather than by product name, ingredient, or supplement category.
+Use Educational Contexts when the primary goal is to explore supplement education through a familiar health topic rather than by product name, ingredient, supplement category, or delivery format.